p2panda/handbook/website/docs/specification/networking/queries.md

     - implementations must not have side effects
 - clients can't encode new entries without information from this endpoint because every entry needs to place itself in the first unused sequence number of a specific [_bamboo log_][bamboo] and also it needs to include the hashes of specific previous entries in its encoding
     - this information is held by the node
-- clients may cache the arguments required for the next entry (they are also returned by `publishEntry`)
+- clients may cache the arguments required for the next entry (they are also returned by `publish`)
 - clients may also persist their entry logs locally to avoid any dependency for retrieving entry arguments of nodes at all
 - clients must set the `documentId` input variable to receive arguments for encoding an `UPDATE` or `DELETE` operation.
   - clients must not set this when they want to encode a `CREATE` operation